-Relay Bike Share is Atlanta’s new bike sharing program with bright blue bikes docked at locations around Midtown and downtown Atlanta.
+Relay Bike Share is Atlanta’s bike sharing program with bright blue bikes docked at locations around the city.
 You can pay as you go by the hour or sign up for a monthly plan with a set amount of daily ride time.

 Things to Know

-- In addition to designated bike docks, there are additional bikes that may be left at other bike racks around the city.
-View the Relay Bike map to see bike locations before your trip to see all your options.
+- In addition to designated bike docks, there are additional bikes that may be left at other locations around the city.
+View the Relay Bike map or use the Social Bicycles app to see bike locations

 - You can reserve a bike using the above map link or the Social Bicycles mobile app for Android and iPhone.

 More bike hubs are planned.
-Until then, be sure to submit your feedback on the Relay Bike Share website on where you’d like to see bikes and check out the locations below where you can borrow two wheels near MARTA:
+Until then, be sure to submit your feedback on the Relay Bike Share website on where you’d like to see bikes and check out the locations and trip ideas below where you can borrow two wheels near MARTA:

-At the Midtown MARTA station, bikes are on Peachtree Walk near the Federal Reserve station exit.
+At the Midtown MARTA station, bikes are next to the Federal Reserve station exit.

 The North Avenue MARTA station conveniently has a bike hub near the main station exit at the intersection of West Peachtree Street and Ponce de Leon Avenue.
 Exit the station and turn right on West Peachtree and right again on Ponce.

-Suggested Use: Bike to the Stone Mountain Trail about three blocks away, taking a detour on the Jackson Street bridge to view the skyline before getting on the Freedom Park Trail next to the bridge for a continued ride to Inman Park, the Jimmy Carter Presidential Library or even Candler Park via The Path.
-From the bike docks, go south on Peachtree Street toward the skyscrapers, left on John Portman, left on Piedmont Avenue then a quick right on the bike trail.
+Suggested Use: Bike to the Stone Mountain Trail about three blocks away to reach Old Fourth Ward, Inman Park, the Jimmy Carter Presidential Library or even Candler Park.
+From the bike docks, go south on Peachtree Street toward the skyscrapers, left on John Portman, left on Piedmont Avenue then right on the bike trail near Baker Street.